C0mplX/pilar-boilerplate/README.md

 This is where you register all your routes.
 The project allready contains a user route so use that as an example to build your own routes.
 All routes are classes that implements a base route from `pilar-server`.
-Its important that all routes look like this in order to work propperly `class UserRoutes extends BaseRouter implements IBaseRouter`;
+Its important that all routes look like this in order to work propperly `class UserRoutes extends BaseRouter implements IBaseRouter`

 #### Models
 The models as written using [sequelize-typescript](https://www.npmjs.com/package/sequelize-typescript)